-A full-time legislative employee, after 12 months of full-time legislative employment, may request a leave of absence from work without pay for a period not to exceed a total of 12 months.
-Such a request must be upon the recommendation of the employee's Leader and is subject to approval by the employee's presiding officer.
-The presiding officers delegate authority to the Leaders to decide requests for unpaid leaves of absence that do not exceed 31 calendar days.
-Upon approval by the presiding officer, or as applicable the Leader, an employee may return to the position held at the time the leave of absence commenced or to a position of comparable seniority, salary grade and step and benefits in effect at the time of leave.
+A full-time Clerk or Secretary employee, after 12 months of full-time legislative employment, may request a leave of absence from work without pay for a period not to exceed a total of 12 months.
+Such a request must be upon the recommendation of the Clerk or the Secretary, as applicable, and is subject to approval by the employee's presiding officer.
+The presiding officers delegate authority to the Clerk and the Secretary to decide requests for unpaid leaves of absence that do not exceed 31 calendar days.
+Upon approval by the presiding officer, or as applicable the Clerk or the Secretary, an employee may return to the position held at the time the leave of absence commenced or to a position of comparable seniority, salary grade and step and benefits in effect at the time of leave.

 All requests for such leaves of absence and decisions must be in writing.
 A request for leave must specifically state the justification for the request and the length of time requested.
 An employee may not request leave in less than 8-hour increments.
-An unpaid leave of absence may be granted only when the legislative employee requesting the leave has exhausted all paid leave, including vacation and legislative leave and compensating time, but excluding sick leave, or will have exhausted such leave prior to commencement of unpaid leave.
+The employee, in consultation with the Clerk or Secretary, as applicable, will determine whether that employee uses accrued leave prior to seeking unpaid leave.
 When reviewing requests for a leave of absence, the appropriate presiding officer must consider the operational needs of the Legislature and the basis for the request for leave, and reserves the right to deny any request for a leave of absence.